learn-co-curriculum/dsc-introduction-to-keras/README.md

 plt.show()
 ```

+    /Users/matthew.mitchell/anaconda3/lib/python3.6/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
+In future, it will be treated as `np.float64 == np.dtype(float).type`.
+      from ._conv import register_converters as _register_converters
+    Using TensorFlow backend.

     Raw Tensor shape: (60000, 28, 28)
     Tensor Slice [0:100] shape: (100, 28, 28)
     Tensor Slice [0:100] shape: (100, 28, 28)